Sao Paulo and Manaus Brazil

 The Opera House.

 We took a cab from the hotel to the Manaus Opera House.
 It is a beautiful building built from all European materials by Rubber Barons, as opposed to Robber Barons, in the 19th century.
-We took a tour inside of the house which was well worth the trouble.
-After this we walked to the port of Manaus via streets filled with bazaars; and where quite bizarre.
+We took a tour inside the house, which was well worth the trouble.
+After this, we walked to the port of Manaus via streets filled with bazaars, which were quite bizarre.

 Opera House in Manaus